-- 1) On January 24, 2022, the Company was named to the 2022 OTCQX® Best 50, a ranking of top performing companies traded on the OTCQX Best Market last year. - 2) On February 10, 2022, the Company it entered into an agreement with Celestial AI to provide multilaser integrated external light source (ELS) modules using its advanced packaging platform based on the POET Optical Interposer.
+- 1) On January 24, 2022, the Company was named to the 2022 OTCQX® Best 50, a ranking of top performing companies traded on the OTCQX Best Market last year. - 2) On February 10, 2022, the Company entered into an agreement with Celestial AI to provide multi-laser integrated external light source (ELS) modules using its advanced packaging platform based on the POET Optical Interposer.
 The agreement includes a contract for continued platform development, along with a purchase order for initial quantities of the advanced modules. - 3) On February 24, 2022, the Company announced a collaboration with Liobate Technologies to incorporate advanced Thin-Film Lithium Niobate ("TFLN") modulators onto POET's Optical Engines supporting power-efficient ultra-high-bandwidth electro-optic conversion for data center and telecom applications.
 This multi-phase, co-development project is initially focused on delivering and commercializing a POET 400/800Gps Transmit and Receive Optical Engine. - 4) On February 24, 2022, the Company filed Articles of Amendment to consolidate its common shares on a ten-for-one basis.
 For further clarity, for every ten (10) pre-consolidated common shares, shareholders received one (1) post-consolidated common share.
 On February 28, 2022 the Company's common shares began trading on the TSX Venture Exchange on a post consolidation basis.
-The Company's name and trading symbol remained unchanged. - 5) On March 3, 2022, the Company announced the launch of its 400G FR4 and 800G (2x400G FR4) Receive (RX) Optical Engines based on the POET Optical Interposer, a unique hybrid silicon photonics platform. - 6) On March 14, 2022, the Company's common shares began trading on Nasdaq under the ticker symbol
+The Company's name and trading symbol remained unchanged.

-"POET".
+- 5) On March 3, 2022, the Company announced the launch of its 400G FR4 and 800G (2x400G FR4) Receive (RX) Optical Engines based on the POET Optical Interposer, a unique hybrid silicon photonics platform. - 6) On March 14, 2022, the Company's common shares began trading on Nasdaq under the ticker symbol "POET". - On April 19, 2022, the Company announced that it has joined the Singapore Hybrid-Integrated Next Generation micro-Electronics (SHINE) Center located in the College of Design and Engineering at the National University of Singapore (NUS).